kratisto/docs/pages/manage_and_operate/observability/logs_data_platform/usecase_haproxy/guide.en-gb.md

 > `<TAB>` are placeholders!
 You should replace every <TAB> by proper tabulation characters.
 >

 In this configuration, we added some $Action directives to have a more robust configuration and never lose messages when there is a network issue for example.
 As we mentioned before, you should replace the $DefaultNetstreamDriverCAFile path to your endpoint certificate path.
 This setup uses two templates that are used in two different cases.
-The first one is when the incoming message is a LTSV one.
+The first one is when the incoming message is an LTSV one.
 We detect it by looking for tabulations characters in the message.
 If there is no tabulation, we use the second template: it means it is an unexpected message and to not lose it, we enclose it in a dedicated message: field.
 These templates add some information like the token.
 You should put your own stream token in both template and you can also add any custom field.

 ### Filebeat